 Some people may not complete a FAFSA under the assumption that their income, or that of their family, is too high for them to qualify for any student aid.
 In reality, the government has no official income threshold to qualify for federal student aid, and there are many forms of aid on the table.

 So you can’t really predict whether you might benefit.
-Federal student loans, for example, may come with more robust benefits when compared to private student loans, including deferment during periods of economic hardship and income-driven repayment plans.
-Don’t lose out on potential aid for lack of even trying.
+You also need to fill out the FAFSA to be eligible for any type of federal student loan.
+Federal loans typically come with more robust benefits when compared to private student loans, including deferment during periods of economic hardship and income-driven repayment plans.
+You don’t want to lose out on potential financial help for lack of even trying.

 If you don’t end up earning as much aid as you need, you can also search for scholarships from private organizations.